State of Illinois

 The Board of Trustees of the Chicago Transit Authority Retiree Health Care Trust is required by the Illinois Pension Code to submit a report to the Office of the Auditor General (OAG).
 The report is intended to annually assess the funding level of the Retiree Health Care Trust.

-• The Retiree Health Care Trust submitted its Funding Valuation Report to the Office of the Auditor General on September 30, 2011.
+• The Retiree Health Care Trust submitted its Actuarial Valuation Report as of January 1, 2013 to the Office of the Auditor General on October 2, 2013.

 • The Report concluded that the actuarial present value of projected contributions, trust income, and assets, in excess of the statutory reserve, exceeded the actuarial present value of the projected benefits.
 Consequently, no change in benefits or contributions was required.

-• We examined the assumptions in the Retiree Health Care Trust’s Funding Valuation Report and found that they were not unreasonable in the aggregate.
+• We examined the assumptions in the Retiree Health Care Trust’s Actuarial Valuation Report and found that they were not unreasonable in the aggregate.

 REGIONAL OFFICES OF EDUCATION AUDITS